Moment resisting connections

 The calculations corresponding to design steps set out above are described in detail in SCI P398 Section 4.2.

-Bolted end plate connections, as splices or as apex connections in portal frames, are effectively the beam side of the beam to column connections, mirrored to form a pair.
-This form of connection has the advantage over the cover plate type in that preloaded bolts (and the consequent required preparation of contact surfaces) are not required.
+Bolted end plate connections, as splices or as apex connections in portal frames, are effectively the beam side of the beam-to-column connections, mirrored to form a pair.
+This form of connection has the advantage over the cover plate type in that preloaded bolts (and the necessary preparation of contact surfaces) are not required.
 However they are less stiff than cover plate splice details.

 Beam-through-beam joints are usually made using end plate connections with non-preloaded bolts; typical details are shown in the figure below.
 Non-preloaded bolts may be used when there are only end plates but when a cover plate is used as well, preloaded bolts should be used, to prevent slip at ULS.